sergeymlnn/EFK-stack-setup/README.md

 # Intro
 The goal of the project is to provide the most straightforfard way to connect & configure EFK (Elasticsearch, Filebeat, Kibana) stack to easily parse logs of your apps.
 Before we go to the installation & usage details, it's worth mentioning that the following versions of EFK-stack are used in this project:
   - Elasticsearch 6.6.0
   - Filebeat 6.6.0
   - Kibana 6.6.0

 # Installation
-Besides **Docker**, **Docker-compose** is also *required* to configure & run the services.
-**Python** is *optional*.
+Besides **Docker**, **Docker-compose** is also *required* to configure & run the services. **Python** is *optional*.
 It's only used to generate logs to be parsed by simply running the [script](logs_generator.py).
 But don't forget to setup integration with [ecs-logging](https://www.elastic.co/guide/en/ecs-logging/python/current/installation.html).

 ## System Requirements

 **Note**: other versions are also allowed, though ones below were using during development of the project.
-Feel free to adjust & test it in your environments carefully.
+Feel free to adjust & test it in your environment carefully.

  - Docker: 20.10.12
  - Docker-Compose: 1.29.2